Lucky-Orange/BlackHawk/README.md

 window.webkit.messageHandlers.BlackHawk.postMessage({className: 'Console', functionName: 'log', taskId: Queue.length - 1, data: string});
 ```

-Then we can get a NSDictionary on native layer, so we get the class name and the function name.
+We get a NSDictionary on native layer, then we can get the class name and the function name.

 ####Get the Object